archerindigo/vimrc/README.md

 ## Usage Tips

-Here are the customized usage in my configuration:
+Here are some customized usage in my configuration:

 __Transparent Background__

-The wombat256i color scheme supports transparent background in 256-color so you can use vim with transparent background in terminal.
+> The wombat256i color scheme supports transparent background in 256-color so you can use vim with transparent background in terminal.

 __Switching Tab__